iniffur/CV/README.md

 ### Independent Research Forum (November 2020 - December 2021)
 #### Operations Associate

-- Analysed fund holdings data in order to find opportunities to gain new clients
+- Oversaw design elements and contributed to the development of the company's new website whilst shadowing a senior developer - built with Ruby on Rails and React.
+The website is currently up and running with over 5000 active users.
 - Designed and produced marketing content - including custom email templates built with HTML and CSS
-- Oversaw design elements and contributed to the development of the company's new website - built with Ruby on Rails.
-The website is currently up and running with over 1000 active users.
+- Analysed fund holdings data in order to find opportunities to gain new clients

 ## Skills